praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 I am assuming that your Vault server is installed and  running
 * open the ` /etc/vault.d/vault.hcl` file with vi or nano
-* replace all the content of this file with with
+* replace all the content of this file with this
 ```
 storage "raft" {
   path    = "/opt/vault/data"